Aston Martin Vantage (2005): V12 Zagato (2011)

 At the 2011 Concorso d'Eleganza Villa d'Este a racing concept by Zagato based on the V12 Vantage premiered celebrating the 50th anniversary of the DB4 GT Zagato.
 It was awarded the competition's "Design Award for Concept Cars and Prototypes" which was also awarded to the One-77 two years ago.
 The car then was brought to Nürburgring where it had its racing debut during the 53rd ADAC ACAS H&R-Cup VLN race on 28 May and competed in the 2011 24 Hours of Nürburgring driven amongst others by CEO Dr. Ulrich Bez.

-Powered by the same AM11 V12 engine with 510 bhp and 570 Nm of torque found in the DBS and V12 Vantage, the concept features a new handcrafted aluminium body with a front similar to the one of the Vantage and a heavily modified middle, roof and rear section uniting design language used by both companies.
+Powered by the same AM11 V12 engine with 510 bhp and 570 Nm of torque found in the DBS and V12 Vantage, the concept features a new handcrafted aluminium body with a front similar to that of the Vantage and a heavily modified middle, roof and rear section uniting design language used by both companies.
 Other features include an endurance racing fuel tank carrying up to 120 litres of fuel.
 Though being a racing concept Aston Martin produced a limited number of street legal examples as well.

-Vantage GT12
+Vantage GT12 (2015)

 Aston Martin confirmed the production of the Aston Martin Vantage GT3 special edition unveiled at the 2015 Geneva Motor Show.
 The company would only manufacture 100 cars of the GT3 special edition.
 After a complaint from Porsche over the use of the "GT3" moniker, the car was renamed the Vantage GT12.
 The Vantage GT12 features a new iteration of the 5.9-litre AM28 V12 that produces 592 bhp and 625 Nm of torque.
 It has a kerb weight of 1565 kg, and can accelerate from 0 to 60 mi/h in 3.5 seconds.

-Vantage GT12 Roadster
+Vantage GT12 Roadster (2016)

 The Aston Martin Vantage GT12 Roadster is a one-off project created by Aston Martin's Q division on a special customer request.
 The Vantage GT12 Roadster was officially revealed at the 2016 Goodwood Festival of Speed.
 It is mechanically similar to the Vantage GT12 and features a full carbon-fibre body.
 The roadster was completed in a period of nine months and features the coupé's front splitter, bonnet, front spoiler, and rear diffuser.
 The 7-speed Sportshift III automated manual transmission is also retained from the coupé but with a lower final drive ratio, reducing the top speed to 180 mph.
 The carbon-ceramic brakes, ABS and traction control found in the GT12 coupé have been reconfigured for the roadster.
 The GT12 Roadster weighs 100 kg less than the V12 Vantage S Roadster.

-Vantage AMR
+Vantage AMR / Vantage AMR Roadster (2017)

-In 2017, Aston Martin launched the AMR editions of its V8 and V12 Vantage.
+In 2017, Aston Martin launched the AMR editions of its V12 and V8 Vantage.
 Production is limited to 300 cars split between 200 V8 vehicles and 100 V12.
-The 4.7-litre V8 AMR produces the same 430 bhp as the regular V8 Vantage S.
+The 4.7-litre V8 AMR produces the same 430 bhp as the regular V8 Vantage S. It was available as either a coupé, or a roadster.